RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_bil.md

     </list>
 </property>
 ```
-***

-Putting it all Together
+## Putting It All Together
---

-The complete class should now look as shown below:
+The complete class should now look as follows:

 # [C#](#tab/tabid-4)
 ```cs